Dknapik/website-academic/content/SGAS/talks.md

 **November 17: Damien Tageddine (McGill University)**<br>
 <span style="color:red">*Noncommutative differential geometry on infinitesimal spaces*</span><br>
 Noncommutative differential geometry is a most prominent realization of noncommutative geometry.
 In this talk, we will show how the noncommutative analogue of spin geometry in terms of generalized Dirac operators $D$ acting on a representation space of an algebra $A$ can extend classical differential geometry to nonmanifold like spaces.
 We start with a brief review of inverse limit of posets as an approximation of a topological space.
-We then show how to associate a $C*$-algebra over a poset, giving it a piecewise-linear structure.
-Furthermore, we explain how dually the algebra of continuous function $C(M)$ over a manifold $M$ can be approximated by a direct limit of $C*$-algebras over posets.
+We then show how to associate a $C^\*$-algebra over a poset, giving it a piecewise-linear structure.
+Furthermore, we explain how dually the algebra of continuous function $C(M)$ over a manifold $M$ can be approximated by a direct limit of $C^\*$-algebras over posets.
 Finally, we prove how classical differential calculus is recovered as the spectrum of the commutator with a Dirac operator.

 ---